 Should You Fertilize?

 There is no need to fertilize autumn sage.
-As desert natives, they usually get all the nutrients they need from native soil.
+As a desert native, it gets all the nutrients it needs from native soil.

 How to Prune